 If you prefer to have the same windows open each time no matter what windows were open previously, use the Initial Windows option in the File>Database Options>General panel.
 If the Initial Windows option is empty, Panorama will open whatever windows were open the last time the database was open.
 But if you provide a list of one or more windows, Panorama will open only those windows and no others (of course you can use the View menu to open additional windows later).

 The list of windows is text, so you can type items into the list or edit it.
-To add a form to the list, type FORM: followed by the name of the form.
+To add a form to the list, type FORM: followed by the name of the form (or use CLONEFORM: if you want to open the form as a clone window, see openform).
 The form name must be typed in exactly, including upper and lower case.
 The list of initial windows can also include one or more procedures, type PROCEDURE: followed by the name of the procedure (again, the name must be exact, including the exact capitalization).

 To help you type in window names exactly, use the Add Window pop-up button.
 Select the item you want and it will be typed in to the list (only the data sheet and forms are included in the pop-up menu, procedures must be typed in manually).